-The Hurricane Ridge Visitor Center will remain closed through the winter season.
-Staff are currently scheduled to be available at an information window from 10:00 am to 4:00 pm but the exhibit space, tables, and warming area are closed.
+The Hurricane Ridge Visitor Center will be open on days when the road is open and for the same hours.
+Restrooms will be open inside the Visitor Center, but the exhibits, film, warming area and tables will remain closed.
 Be prepared to use your vehicle as a warming area and pack extra food, water, dry clothing, and blankets and/or sleeping bags in your vehicle.
-Restroom facilities will be open.

 Although close to Port Angeles, Hurricane Ridge is subject to extreme winter conditions including sudden storms, white-outs, and avalanches, making planning and preparation for winter conditions essential.
 Weather conditions can change quickly and with little warning.

 All vehicles, including four-wheel drive, are required to carry tire chains when traveling above the Heart O’ the Hills entrance station during the winter season.

 Hurricane Ridge Road opens at 9 am, though times can vary according to road and weather conditions.
 The road closes to uphill traffic at 4:00 pm and all vehicles must exit the Heart O’ the Hills entrance station by 5 pm.

 Winter storms can close or delay opening of the Hurricane Ridge Road; high winds and blizzard conditions are not uncommon.
 Road and weather condition updates are available on the Road and Weather Hotline at (360) 565-3131 or by following @HRWinterAccess on Twitter.